Hridesh-Srivastava/Hridesh-Srivastava/README.md

 - I’m interested in building websites and I'm a full stack web developer.

-- I've done my full stack development in HTML5, CSS3, Javascript (programming language),React.js,Next.js (frontend) and Node.js,express.js and databases like SQL and MongoDB (Backend).And also i am quite handy with Git and GitHub also and in designing and UI/UX I've done Figma and related stuffs on Canva also.
+- I've done my full stack development in HTML5, CSS3, Javascript (programming language),React.js,Next.js (frontend) and Node.js,express.js and database like MongoDB (Backend).And also i am quite handy with Git and GitHub also and in designing and UI/UX I've done Figma and related stuffs on Canva also.

 - I am eager to embark on a career where I can apply my knowledge and contribute to industry of Computer Science and Engineering in the field of making websites.
 I am poised to learn and grow in a professional setting.
 I am committed to making a positive impact and eager to seize opportunities for growth and development.
 Let's connect and explore how I can bring value to your team.